 Trailer is very heavy

-The Schwinn Rascal Pet Trailer is the last one on our list.
-This trailer is for those who may be unsure whether their dog will like riding in a bike trailer and to just want to try out a more budget conscious option.
+Last but not least we have the Schwinn Rascal Pet Trailer.
+This trailer is for those who may be unsure whether their dog will like riding in a bike trailer and to just want to try out a more budget-conscious option.

 ~ Pros ~